EMPTYVOID-DEV/Altron/README.md

-# Altron Rich Text Svelte Component
+# Altron Rich Text

 ![altronLogo](./static/altronGreen.jpg)

 ## Introduction

-The **Altron Rich Text Svelte Component** is a powerful and versatile rich text editor for Svelte applications.
+The **Altron Rich Text**  is a powerful and versatile rich text editor for Svelte applications.
 It allows users to create, edit, and manage structured text content by adding various blocks with associated data.
 This component is designed to be highly customizable, responsive on mobile devices, and supportive of both editing and viewing modes.

 ## Installation

-To get started with the Altron Rich Text Svelte Component, you can install it via your package manager of choice:
+To get started with the  **Altron Rich Text** , you can install it via your package manager of choice:

 ```bash
 npm install altron-rich-text